yan-elena/yan-elena.github.io/index.md

 - Software Engineering
 - BDI Agents
 - JaCaMo

+My current research focuses on the development of a model and mechanisms for multi agent systems able to self-regulate and self-adapt for a trustworthy and sustainable industry of future.

 You can find my CV here: [**Elena Yan's CV**](../../../../assets/yan_elena_cv_full.pdf).
 If you are interested in my work, please feel free to drop me an email: [elena.yan@emse.fr](mailto:elena.yan@emse.fr)